The general answer here is ‘no’.

 Small, safe experiments as I understand them can only give you insights into your own life.
 The impact you experience is not likely to be the same for some-one else.

 It’s perfectly possible to over-estimate our ability to ‘help’ other people.
 Often it helps to ask: who am I really ‘helping’?
+It’s likely to be yourself.
+Most of us are in the ‘helping’ professions for personal reasons.
+Our drives are not always ultruistic.

 In my work, I often invite people to design and implement a safe experiment, but I can never make some-one take up the invitation as I cannot predict the result and I a pretty sure I am already coercive enough!